-If either party (student or college President) is not satisfied with the System's Office ad hoc committee of System President's decision, that person may submit a written appeal to the President of the SCTCS within ten instructional weekdays of the Committee's decision.
+If either party is not satisfied with the ad hoc committee's decision, that person may submit a written appeal to the President of the South Carolina Technical College System within ten (10) instructional days of the Committee's decision.
 The written appeal must include a statement indicating why the person was not satisfied with the Committee's decision.
-The System President shall review the Committee's findings, conduct whatever additional inquiries are deemed necessary and render a decision within ten instructional weekdays of receipt of the appeal.
+The System President shall review the Committee's findings, conduct whatever additional inquiries are deemed necessary and render a decision within ten (10) instructional days of receipt of the appeal.
+The System President will notify both parties of his/her decision through an approved method of notification.
 The System President's decision is final.